kemasuda/acheron/README.md

 # acheron
-ages of Kepler stars with rotational modulation
+ages of Kepler stars with (and without) rotational modulation